-- Demonstrated understanding of complex issues facing people who experience chaotic life circumstances such as homelessness, AOD use, family/domestic violence and mental health issues.
+- Demonstrated understanding and experience working with issues facing people who experience chaotic life circumstances such as homelessness, AOD use, family and domestic violence and mental health issues.

-- Willingness and ability to work within and contribute to the vision, mission, core values and the guiding principles of the organisation.
+- Willingness and ability to work within and contribute to the vision, mission, core values and the guiding principles of the organization.